How To Get Rid of Chinch Bugs in Florida

 • Egg— Their first stage consists of 1/32” white eggs that will turn orange as they mature.

-• Adult— When they reach their adult stage, they will turn into their familiar dark coloring and develop their highly identifiable wings that cause a white band around the center of their bodies with black spots at the end.
+• Adult—When they reach their adult stage, they will turn into their familiar dark coloring and develop highly identifiable wings, which have a white band around the center of their bodies with black spots at the end.

 Chinch Bugs vs False Chinch Bugs